Time to start a new Rails app. Wanting to live on the bleeding edge, let’s use

 (How long ago is hard to say given no dates on the article.
 Don’t you hate

 that?)
-We can use that with a few tweaks to the Dockerfile
+We can use that with a few tweaks to the Dockerfile and

-to get us where we need to go.
+docker-compose.yml to get us where we need to go.

 Dockerfile